pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 We get our third shift window when a layout shift occurs around 10.4s into the page load process followed by a 1.1s gap which once again triggers the closing of a shift window.

-We get our third shift window when a layout shift occurs around 10.4s into the page load process followed by a 1.1s gap which once again triggers the closing of a shift window.

 Finally, we get our last shift window when the final shift occurs 11.6s into the page load process.

 This example shows the effect of the new windowing approach.
-The total amount of all shifts (the original CSL calculation) is .449, but the new score only reports the maximum window .296 resulting in a 34% reduction.
+The total amount of all shifts (the original CLS calculation) is .449, but the new score only reports the maximum window .296 resulting in a 34% reduction.

 ## Scrolling through a Target Category Page